And the Crowd Goes Wild

 And the Crowd Goes Wild is the fifth studio album, and sixth album overall, by American country music artist Mark Wills.
 Released in 2003 as his last album for Mercury Nashville Records, the album produced two top 40 hit singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts: the title track and "That's a Woman", which peaked at #29 and #40, respectively.
 The album itself peaked at #5 on the Billboard Top Country Albums charts, and #68 on The Billboard 200.

 Content

 The title track was previously recorded by Jeffrey Steele on his 2002 album Somethin' in the Water, and later covered by PBR Allstars on their album Buck and Roll: Vol. 1.
 "Prisoner of the Highway" is a cover version of a song previously recorded by Ronnie Milsap, and features guest vocals from him.
-"What Hurts the Most" was later recorded by pop singer Jo O'Meara and country trio Rascal Flatts, who released their versions in 2005 and 2006, respectively.
+"What Hurts the Most" was later recorded by pop singer Jo O'Meara and country music trio Rascal Flatts, who released their versions in 2005 and 2006, respectively.
 Wills's version, though never released as a single itself, peaked at #51 on the Billboard Hot Digital Songs charts in 2006.
 Additionally, "A Singer in a Band" was later recorded by Joe Nichols on his 2004 album Revelation.